 What’s interesting is that a year ago, running my agency was SIGNIFICANTLY more stressful than it is today as the operation is vastly improved, and now we have a process that is relatively smooth.

 What I take away from reading Traction and Newport’s book one after the other is this – and both books make reference to it:

 The importance of focussing upon problems within your own business and improving as much as you can.

-This is how you become excellent and the reward is the journey towards excellence itself.
+This is how you become excellent and the reward is the journey toward excellence itself.

 For me, if I take advice from Wickman & Newport this means the following: